Authors love email marketing because it gives them a direct communication channel with the people that read or will likely read their books.

 In less than a year, I have gone from having my mom and dog on my mailing list to over 30,000 subscribers.
 These subscribers have helped me form a street team, they follow my social media accounts, and they make my book launches more than me just shouting out to the ether that I have a new book available.

-Include a sign-up link for your newsletter in the front and back matter of every book, as well as in a prominent spot on your website.
+One thing that works well for me is to include a newsletter sign-up link in the front and back matter of every book.
+And of course, make sure a sign-up form is prominent on your website.
 These organic subscribers are your biggest fans.

-Group giveaways on InstaFreebie and BookFunnel (MailerLite has integrations with both of them) are another great way to get a group of subscribers.
+Group giveaways on Prolific Works and BookFunnel (MailerLite has integrations with both of them) are another great way to get a group of subscribers.
 These subscribers may not yet know you or your writing, so give them some freebies and nurture them into fans.

-Always tell a new subscriber how they got on your list, what to expect and make it easy for them to unsubscribe.
+Always remind a new subscriber how they got on your list, what to expect and make it easy for them to unsubscribe.

-It’s best to do some kind of giveaway or share free books for your first couple campaigns like you are gifting them a thank-you for subscribing or being a loyal subscriber.
-Putting the posts together is time-consuming, but worth your time.
+Instead of the hard sell, it's best to do a giveaway or share free books for your first couple of campaigns.
+Gifting is a great way to say thank you for subscribing or being a loyal subscriber.
+Putting the posts together can be time-consuming, but worth your time.
 Make the post pretty and aesthetically pleasing.